Sh031224/Slog/README.md

-## Refactoring...
+## Introduction

-I am doing a new refactoring using the Next.js app dir.
+This is a personal blog based on Next.js app route.

-will be using the following technology stack.
+### Technology stack

 - Next.js
 - Shadcn ui